 For wireless technologies with channel bandwidths more than 2 MHz, there is a likelihood that the test system used will not have a flat frequency response across the entire channel.
 While the range calibration corrects for any variation of frequency response as a function of the center frequency of the channel, the broadband power measured from one of these technologies will be a function of the entire channel bandwidth as opposed to just the center frequency.
 Thus, any deviation of the rest of the channel from the signal level at the center frequency will result in an error in the measured result.
 For average power measurements, the error may be measured and corrected for, thereby minimizing the impact on measurement uncertainty.
 Where error correction is not possible or practical, the lab shall account for the total measurement uncertainty due to channel frequency response variation.
-Even with average channel power error correction, there may still be small uncertainty contributions related to frequency interpolation error that may need to be addressed.
+Even with average channel power error that may need to be addressed.
 In addition, sensitivity measurement results are not necessarily a linear function of average channel power, resulting in some additional measurement uncertainty bias.